-The National Career Services Portal (www.ncs.gov.in) was dedicated to the nation last year, with the vision to provide a nationwide platform that would facilitate the jobseekers and employers to come together on this platform through dynamic, efficient and responsive job matching.
+The National Career Services Portal (www.ncs.gov.in) was dedicated to the nation last year, with the vision to provide a nationwide platform that would facilitate the job seekers and employers to come together on this platform through dynamic, efficient and responsive job matching.

-Towards the aim of encouraging a nation of job creators in addition to job seekers, the newly launched section on NCS provides helpful material and links for budding entrepreneurs. www.ncs.gov.in
+Towards the aim of encouraging a nation of job creators in addition to job seekers, the newly launched section on NCS provides helpful material and links for budding entrepreneurs. www.ncs.gov.in.
 The Government decided to transform the Employment Exchanges to Career Centres which shall connect local youth and other job-seekers with job opportunities through counselling and mapping jobs with skill requirements.

 These Centres would be staffed by motivated young professionals, enabled with necessary tools and infrastructure for effectively and continuously assessing demand of skills in labour markets, guiding youth visiting the Centres and by outreach to schools/colleges about, various training institutions, on-the-job training, job opportunities, etc., according to their aptitude and potential.

 The main objective of the portal is to facilitate matchmaking between job seekers and employers for their mutual benefits.
-Transformation of National Employment Service to provide employment related services on the national level portal.
+Transformation of National Employment Service to provide employment-related services on the national level portal.
 National Career Employment Portal

-The portal will also make available information on local service providers available to house hold and other consumers for services like driving, plumbing, carpentry, etc. A Job Seeker/candidate is a person who is searching for employment/job.
+The portal will also make available information on local service providers available to household and other consumers for services like driving, plumbing, carpentry, etc. A Job Seeker/candidate is a person who is searching for employment/job.
 To get a job through the portal the candidate needs to first register on the portal.
 The registration allows the candidate to search and apply for jobs on the portal.
 He can also view and update his profile after registration.
 National Career and Job Portal

-These strategic interventions will enhance career and employment opportunities, offer counselling and guidance for career development, focus on decent employment, enhance female labour force participation, encourage entrepreneurial endeavors, focus on inclusive growth initiatives, facilitate transition of workforce from informal to formal sectors, engage with rural workforce for higher productivity, facilitate re-employment (second-life) opportunities for returning and retired workforce etc.
+These strategic interventions will enhance career and employment opportunities, offer counselling and guidance for career development, focus on decent employment, enhance female labour force participation, encourage entrepreneurial endeavours, focus on inclusive growth initiatives, facilitate transition of workforce from informal to formal sectors, engage with rural workforce for higher productivity, facilitate re-employment (second-life) opportunities for returning and retired workforce etc.